pbuckner/x-plane_plugins/XPython/docs/source/development/index.rst

   * `XPython/demos/ <https://github.com/pbuckner/x-plane_plugins/raw/master/XPython/demos/>`_.
 Ported versions of C++ and Python2 demos.

+  * Mini Python Debugger:   Check out the ``PI_MiniPython.py`` plugin, available under ``demos``.
+It allows you to type in python expressions in a running application and see the results.

   .. note:: I strongly suggest the  simplified interface described by :py:mod:`xp`.
 You'll find it much faster and easier to write new
     code using this interace and won't wear out your XPLM keys.

   If you're familiar with Python2 API:

+  First, note that XPPython3 is backward compatible to the API, but you will need to make changes to support python3 vs. python2.
+That being said XPPython3 has a new simplified API which (though not backward compatible) will make new code easier to write:

   * :doc:`changesfromp2`

   * :doc:`portingNotes`

+  * `NOAA Weather Plugin <https://github.com/pbuckner/XplaneNoaaWeather/>`_.   **Unofficial** port of Joan's NOAWeather plugin.
+    Use git-compare to see what types of things change from python2 to python3.
+(Joan is familiar with the changes and will be responsible for official support in the future -- this is merely a porting example.)

 Python Stubs